aws-samples/aws-data-mesh-utils/README.md

-domain_name = 'The name of the Domain which the table should be tagged with' data_product_name = 'If you are publishing multiple tables, the product name to be used for all' cron_expr = 'daily' crawler_role = 'IAM Role that the created Glue Crawler should run as' create_public_metadata = True if 'Use value True to allow any user to see the shared object in the data mesh otherwise False' else False
+domain_name = 'The name of the Domain which the table should be tagged with' data_product_name = 'If you are publishing multiple tables, the product name to be used for all' cron_expr = 'daily' crawler_role = 'IAM Role that the created Glue Crawler should run as - calling identity must have iam::PassRole on the ARN' create_public_metadata = True if 'Use value True to allow any user to see the shared object in the data mesh otherwise False' else False

 data_mesh_producer.create_data_products(